McDonnell Douglas CF-18 Hornet: Operators

 Rotations from Cold Lake occur from 4 Wing to CFB Comox, British Columbia, and from 3 Wing Bagotville to CFB Goose Bay and CFB Gander, Newfoundland and Labrador, CFB Greenwood, Nova Scotia, and various forward operating bases in the Canadian Arctic.
-There are normally a few aircraft at CFB Trenton, Ontario, as well, though not a permanent squadron.
+CF-18 aircraft may also be stationed at CFB Trenton, Ontario, though not a permanent squadron.
+This deployment is often to protect Ontario's nuclear industry.
 The RCAF also maintains a CF-18 Demonstration Team, a flight demonstration team which forms part of the 1 Canadian Air Division.

 Accidents and incidents

-Canada has lost at least twenty CF-18s in accidents, incurring at least eleven pilot deaths, as of November 2016.
+As of November 2016, Canada has lost at least twenty CF-18s in accidents, incurring at least eleven pilot deaths.